aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 8. Test that all preset filters work and redirect to the correct table.
 9. Test that the watching checkbox works correctly (issues that your userID is watching in issues_watching table)
 10. Check that links to issues in table are correct.
-11. Check that table sorts and displays additional pages correctly
+11. Check that table sorts and displays additional pages correctly.
+Users with `issue_tracker_all_issue` permission should see all issues across all sites (no site-based or owner-based filtering).
+Verify that pagination shows the correct total count of the complete issue dataset.
 12. Check that a user who has `Issue Tracker: View/Edit/Comment Issues - Own Sites` permission and belongs to only one site can see all issues with a NULL centerID.
 Check that they have the label `All Sites` in the Site column.

 ## Issue Tracker Create New Issue [Manual Testing]